palakjain11101/JP-Morgan-Code-For-Cood-Hackathon/README.md

 This web application was built within a team to design a web-application for a charity specialising in Autism.
-This project was awarded for “The most well-planned and creative design solution” at the evnt.
+This project was awarded for “The most well-planned and creative design solution” at the event.